Free AAPL GEX - Apple Gamma Exposure

 - Call Wall: Strike with highest positive GEX (resistance)

-- Put Wall: Strike with most negative GEX (support)
+- Put Wall: Strike with the largest put GEX, shown as the deepest negative bar (support)

 - Gamma Flip: Where total GEX changes from negative to positive